Presentations from the monthly Council of Research Administrators/Center Directors meetings

 Walter Gassmann, Interim Director and Professor in the Division of Plant Sciences

 The Bond Life Sciences Center was created in 2004 to help scientists span boundaries in pursuit of investigations ranging across the entire spectrum of life sciences’ research.
-This "culture of innovation" enables its 32 faculty investigators from six schools and colleges and 9 academic units to bring unique perspectives to bear on problems in human and animal health, the environment, and agriculture.
+This "culture of innovation" enables its more than 40 faculty investigators from 12 academic units to bring unique perspectives to bear on problems in human and animal health, the environment and agriculture.
 Dr. Gassmann’s presentation provides a detailed overview of how the LSC is structured, its administration, its programs intended to further its collaborative culture, as well as promising new investigations and discoveries.

 College of Human Environmental Sciences:

 Dr. Jung Ha-Brookshire, HES Associate Dean for Research and Graduate Studies and Associate Professor of Textile and Apparel Management